 I am an editor, musicologist, adjunct professor, and church musician, among other things.
 My last name is pronounced “mar,” and I use she/her pronouns.
 You can find me on Twitter at @MaherEK.

 I got my start in academic editing as a graduate student, when I served as editorial assistant for the Journal of the American Musicological Society.
 In 2019, I completed the Introduction to Professional Academic Editing course from Ideas On Fire, and I have since pursued further training through the Editorial Freelancers Association and the American Society for Indexing.
 For more on my professional training and experience, see my CV.

-I am a long-time member of Central Baptist Church in Wayne, Pennsylvania, where I sing in the choir, play flute in the contemporary band, participate in worship planning, and help to process and manage the church archives.
+I am a long-time member of Central Baptist Church in Wayne, Pennsylvania, where I sing in the choir, play in the contemporary band, participate in worship planning, and help to process and manage the church archives.
 Like many people with PhDs, I have some trouble with the concept of work-life balance, but some things I enjoy include doing crossword puzzles and other word games, participating in National Novel Writing Month, and spending too much time on Twitter.